-As mentioned above, the basis of binaural auralisation in ODEON is the BRIR's, which are calculated as a part of the single Point Response.
 Once a Single point response is calculated, it is possible to play the BRIR, clicking the Play Single Point BRIR button.
 The BRIR may give a first clue as to how the room sounds and it also allows some evaluation of the quality of the calculated point response, e.g. whether to use a higher Number of late rays in the Room setup.

-Although the BRIR may sound a little 'rough', it may work quite realistic when convolved with a signal less transient than an ideal Dirac delta function (can be google'd).
-To get a more realistic presentation of a BRIR as it would sound in the real world you might want to convolve it with the clapping signal file, an anechoic recording of hands being clapped, which is eventually a less transient signal than an ideal impulse.
+Although the BRIR may sound a little 'rough', it may work quite realistic when convolved with a signal less transient than an ideal Dirac delta function.
+To get a more realistic presentation of a BRIR as it would sound in the real world you might want to convolve it with the Clapping signal file, an anechoic recording of hands being clapped, which is eventually a less transient signal than an ideal impulse.